trwinquist/KeyboardBatteryStatus/readme.md

 ## Installation
 Clone this repository into '~/.local/share/gnome-shell/extensions/'.
 Then restart the GNOME shell by pressing _Alt + F2_ type _r_ and press enter.
-## Current state
+## Compatibility
 Currently compatible with Anne Pro II keyboard.
-Up to date battery percentage displayed next to device name in top bar.
 ## Next Steps
 1. Add functionality to provide notifications upon battery reaching levels that require action. i.e. Battery level critical and should be plugged in.
 2. Show/hide the status upon keyboard connect and disconnect.